xingbod/FromDeepFeatures2HQFace/README.md

 ##  Usage（Test with our images）：
-step1.Download pretrained models：StyleGan2 and Resnet50/n
+step1.Download pretrained models：StyleGan2 and Resnet50
-step2.Run `python test_ga_result2.py/n
+step2.Run `python test_ga_result2.py
-step3. check results in './data/our_results'/n
+step3. check results in './data/our_results

 ##  Usage（Test with your images）：
-if you Download this pretrain models in Usage1, skip step1

-step1.Download pretrained models：StyleGan2 and Resnet50.
+if you Download this pretrain models in Usage1, skip step1 step1.Download pretrained models：StyleGan2 and Resnet50
-step2.Create a new folder and put you pictures in it and create a new folder to save the results. step3.
+step2.Create a new folder and put you pictures in it and create a new folder to save the results step3.
 Modify here in **demo.py**
 ```python
 img_dir = 'create a new folder, put your pictures in it'